ylin36/kafka-example/src/readme.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic test --from-beginning
 ```

-exiting here will cause the process to commit the offset
+exiting here will cause the process to commit the offset. notice it was ok to not commit because one partition can only be consumed by 1 consumer anyway so there isn't anything it needs to coordinate with another consumer with.

 ## 7.5 consumer group info
 get the consumer group. by default new consumers without specifying a consumer group will have auto created a consumer group